 For more information on this qualification, view the units here.

-BPA-WAMITAB qualifications meet the knowledge, skills and development needs of the parking profession, as agreed by employers and consumer groups.
+BPA professional parking qualifications, developed in partnership with WAMITAB, meet the knowledge, skills and development needs of the parking profession, as agreed by employers and consumer groups.
 Your customers and clients will be impressed when you say that either you or your staff are independently qualified to a nationally recognised standard.
 Employers will also know that they can rely on the professionalism of job applicants who have been awarded regulated parking qualifications.

 Employers increasingly recognise the value of professional parking qualifications.
 A qualified workforce has the talent and determination to succeed.
 Qualified employees are less likely to make mistakes, and they also demonstrate a greater commitment to the parking profession, increasing staff retention.